How To #31: 7 Steps To Secure The Right Influencer To Post For Your Brand

 Do You Want A Celebrity...Or A Celebrity Social Influencer?

 One thing to add – a ‘celebrity influencer’ is not always a ‘celebrity’.
 Brands often come to us and say they want a “celebrity” to do social posts.
-But when we really start digging, what they are actually looking for is a “celebrity” social influencer that has tremendous social reach, and someone who will generate their own content and then happily and actively get it out there.
+But when we really start digging, what they are actually looking for is a “celebrity” social influencer who has tremendous social reach and someone who will generate their own content and then happily and actively get it out there.

 And for a lot less money.

-Today, most actor or music celebrities don’t actually have tremendous social media reach compared to social influencers.
+Today, most actors or music celebrities don’t actually have tremendous social media reach compared to social influencers.
 And the A-list celebs that have major major fan bases?
 They aren’t very authentic when they post about a brand, as they are often not very active on their own social media, so it seems forced.
 So we often go down the path of educating and exploring if a social influencer might be a better fit.

 Check out my podcast where I discuss the difference between a celebrity and a celebrity social influencer: Do You Want To Hire A Celebrity Or A Celebrity Influencer Infographic